Vaginal Steaming: Should You Try This Remedy For Cramps, Fertility & Healing?

 Does it really work?
 Here's what the OB/GYNs had to say.

-Even though scientific studies are lacking, we decided to ask a handful of professional what they really think about vaginal steaming.
+Even though scientific studies are lacking, we decided to ask a handful of professional what they personally think about vaginal steaming.

 "The vagina is considered a self-cleaning place and does not need additives to balance itself out," explains Wendie Trubow, M.D., a functional medicine OB/GYN.
-So for starters, vaginal steaming for cleansing purposes is simply unnecessary.
+So according to Trubow, vaginal steaming for cleansing purposes is simply unnecessary.

 Overwhelmingly, experts offer the opinion that there are many other tried-and-true treatments that should be used over vaginal steaming.
-For example, for menstrual symptoms, infertility, and stress reduction, start with "eating a healthy diet devoid of all processed carbs," says Trubow.
+For example, for menstrual symptoms, infertility, and stress reduction, you might want to start with "eating a healthy diet devoid of all processed carbs," says Trubow.

 If it's post-childbirth healing you're after, Cabeca recommends "a gentle perineal massage with coconut oil, or vitamin E and aloe vera applied topically."
 If the area is still too sensitive, a Sitz bath with herbs or a very gentle steaming may be beneficial.